gos-qs/python-guide/python-installation.md

 brew install python@3.X
 ```

+#### Apple M1

+This is a bit more involved.
+If you require installation instructions for the Apple M1 chipset, see this [guide](m1-installation.md) before proceeding.

 <br>

-**Pure python is just a text interpreter, it requires no special compilation or IDE to write or execute code**
+**Pure python is just a text interpreter; it requires no special compilation or IDE to write or distribute code.
+To execute valid commands/code all that is required is a copy of the python interpreter**

 <br>